leetim13/Android-Game-Center-App/Phase2/TEAMRECORD.md

 ## second meething##

-confirm the second game "saduko" (Nov 19)
+confirm the second game "saduko" (Nov 19) draw the crc and uml card of the saduko

+## thrid meeting##
+confirm the current progress and decide the detail of unittests